 Looking at future trends

-Due to the COVID-19 pandemic last year, there has been a lot of discussion around what the future of the office space is going to look like.
-To learn more, we sat down with architects Helle Nøhr Holmstrøm and Tiago Pereira from Schmidt Hammer Lassen (SHL), where we discussed the role of the office space and commercial buildings, workplace trends and material standards, as well as the role of renovation versus new builds.
+Due to the global pandemic we've experience the past year, there has been a lot of discussion around what the future of the office space is going to look like.
+To learn more, we asked architects Helle Nøhr Holmstrøm and Tiago Pereira from Schmidt Hammer Lassen (SHL) about the role of the office space and commercial buildings, workplace trends and material standards, as well as the role of renovation versus new builds.

 What do you think the future of office design will be?

 TP: There are a lot of articles going around right now about what can happen, or potentially will happen, especially with larger corporations.
 I think that the future of office design will be more of a collaborative environment where people are going to come together and share amenities.

 We are seeing trends for collaborative spaces, learning and performance spaces that are starting to find synergies.
 We are creating a variety of areas that support different human functions.
 When we look at the office, employees want to be on their own, but in a social context, and I think that those are some of the exciting things, when you compare them to other typologies like libraries.

 What can this place do that we could translate for the workplace as well?
 We are trying to learn from a variety of building typologies to see how we can support these ordinary, human, basic needs that we have in a workday.

 HNH: [The future of the office] is a variety of things.
 We’ve been talking about this, and we find it interesting to see that when people meet at the office, it will be for the more collaborative side of work.